Kruemelbahn/RSCLD/README.md

 Original came from here:<br>
 https://pischky.rose-intech.de/dcc/rscld/<br>

-There is also an extended version is available: http://www.fremo.wisotzki.org/projekte/6fach_rscld/index.php
+There is also an extended version is available:<br>
+http://www.fremo.wisotzki.org/projekte/6fach_rscld/index.php

 A similar kit is available here:<br>